Tennessee grocery store attack: 'He kept on shooting'

+On Facebook, one of King's sons, Wes King, posted about his mother's death.
+He wrote that he had spoken to the trauma surgeon and learned his mother was shot in the chest.

+“They tried to save her at the hospital to no avail,” he wrote.
+“I apologize for the graphic details, but this type of crime needs to stop being glossed over and sanitized.
+No one deserves this.”

-Collierville Police Chief Dale Lane said the shooting broke out at a Kroger grocery in his suburban community about 30 miles (50 kilometers) east of Memphis.
-He said the gunman shot 13 others and himself, and that 12 of the victims were taken to hospitals, some with very serious injuries.
+Collierville Police Chief Dale Lane said the shooting broke out at a Kroger grocery in Collierville, a suburban community 30 miles (50 kilometers) east of Memphis.
+He said the remaining 12 victims were taken to hospitals, some with very serious injuries.

-One Kroger worker, Brignetta Dickerson, told WREG-TV she was working a cash register when she heard what at first she thought were balloons popping.
+Kroger worker Brignetta Dickerson told WREG-TV she was working a cash register when she heard what at first she thought were balloons popping.

 “And, here he comes right behind us and started shooting,” Dickerson said.
 “And, he kept on shooting, shooting, shooting.
 He shot one of my co-workers in the head and shot one of my customers in the stomach.”

-Lane said police received a call about 1:30 p.m. about the shooting and arrived almost immediately, finding multiple people with gunshots when they entered the building.
+Lane said police received a call about 1:30 p.m. about the shooting and arrived almost immediately, finding multiple people with gunshot wounds upon entering the building.

-He said a police SWAT team and other officers went aisle to aisle in the store to find people who sought cover or were in hiding, taking them to safety.
-He said the shooter, whom he described as male, was found dead of an apparent self-inflicted gunshot wound.
+He said a police SWAT team and other officers went aisle to aisle plucking panicked people from hiding and taking them out safely.
+He said the shooter was male but did not identify him further.

 “We found people hiding in freezers, in locked offices.
-They were doing what they had been trained to do: run, hide, fight," the chief said without elaborating.
+They were doing what they had been trained to do: run, hide, fight," the chief said.

-The identities of the shooter and the victims were not immediately released.
-At a news briefing Thursday evening, Lane declined to reveal more about the suspect, citing the ongoing investigation, including search warrants that will be carried out.

 “We're going to carry this thing as far as we can to see and make sure that there's no else involved,” Lane said, adding that there was “no credible evidence” that there was a second shooter.